mohamadrido/blog/_posts/2021-09-10-pinterest-your-account-has-been-deactivated.md

 ---
-title: "Fix Pinterest: Your account has been deactivated"
+title: "Fix Pinterest: Your account has been deactivated/Your account has been suspended.
+We've sent you an email with more info, including how to get in touch."
 date: 2021-09-10
 category: [ Internet ]
 tags: [ social ]